Baltimore First

 *St. Francis Neighborhood Center

-St. Francis Neighborhood Center is committed to ending generational poverty through education, inspiring self-esteem, self-improvement, and strengthening connections to the community.
-By utilizing education, art, mentoring and tutoring, they work to provide guests with the tools they need to advance their lives financially and socially.
-In addition, St. Francis fosters positive interpersonal and community connections.
-This in turn gives people a sense of self-empowerment.
-Serving as the principal driving force, this creates extraordinary change within individuals and the community.
-Volunteers will be tutoring K-12 children participating in St. Francis’s Power Project.
-Power Project is an after-school youth development and family stability program serving residents in the 21217 zip code.
+St. Francis Neighborhood Center is the oldest neighborhood center providing enrichment in all of Baltimore City!
+Their mission is committed to ending generational poverty through education, inspiring self-esteem, self-improvement, and strengthening connections to the community.
+By utilizing education, art, mentoring and tutoring they work to provide people with the tools they need to advance their lives financially and socially, while fostering positive interpersonal and community connections.
+This in turn gives people a sense of self-empowerment, which is the principal driving force in creating extraordinary change within individuals and the community.
+Their programs build self-esteem as well as academic, emotional, interpersonal, social, and community development that works to address complex challenges in an effort to break the cycles of urban poverty.

 Paul’s Place